KarelZe/edu/maschinelles-lernen/01_self_test.md

   $$\underbrace{\mathbb{E}_{D_{n}}\left[\mathbb{E}_{x, y}\left[\left(\hat{f}_{D_{n}}(x)-\hat{f}_{*}(x)\right)^{2}\right]\right]}_{\text {Variance }}+\underbrace{\mathbb{E}_{x, y}\left[\left(\hat{f}_{*}(x)-f(x)\right)^{2}\right]}_{\text {Bias }^{2}}+\underbrace{\sigma^{2}}_{\text {noise }}$$

-* _How is the bias and the variance of a learning algorithm defined and how do they contribute to the true risk?_🧠
+* _How is the bias and the variance of a learning algorithm defined and how do they contribute to the true risk?🧠_
   * **Variance**:
     * $$\mathbb{E}_{D_{n}}\left[\mathbb{E}_{x, y}\left[\left(\hat{f}_{D_{n}}(\boldsymbol{x})-\hat{f}_{*}(\boldsymbol{x})\right)^{2}\right]\right]$$
     * Variance is the difference between the estimates and the "best" estimates.
 Error depends on the number of data points that are available for training.
 It accounts for the limitations in the training data set.